 Back in Adventure Journal 07 we recommended the book Honouring High Places: The Mountain Life of Junko Tabei.
-It’s a collection of stories written by Tabei, the first woman to summit Mt.
+It’s a collection of stories written by Tabei (co-written by translator Helen Rolfe), the first woman to summit Mt.
 Everest and to climb all Seven Summits, among a bushel of other mountaineering feats.
 Tabei was a hero in Japan, an inspiration to climbers everywhere, a world-class alpinist, and a talented writer.
 We also featured her in our Historical Badass column.

-Recently, Honouring High Places won the 2018 Banff Mountain Award for Mountaineering History.
-To honor that achievement, we present the following excerpt of the book below.
+Honouring High Places won the 2018 Banff Mountain Award for Mountaineering History.
+Below is an excerpt.
 In this section Tabei and her fellow climbers must decide whether to climb down or ascend further amid dangerous avalanche conditions on the slopes of Mt.
 Tomur astride the Kyrgyzstan–China border.

 It was 1986.
 We were an all-women’s team of 12, granted a permit from the Chinese-Mountaineering Association for the first foreign-party ascent of Mount Tomur.
 We had also applied for a permit for the Soviet Union side of the mountain but were rejected; foreign expeditions were not yet being accepted there.
 Available information on the climb was slim, and all we had to rely on were reports from a 1960s Chinese expedition.